freyca/website-template/README.md

    - public/storage/category-images

 # TODO:
- - make meta-description a variable in head ¿sure   ?
  - keep filter sidebar if is open (must convert open/close button to livewire)
  - filter correctly complements and spare parts by features
  - create listeners for outofstock events